b0tten/ESPirit32/README.md

 # **ESPirit32: It just works.**

-*Code less, create more.*
+*Code less, create more.
+Fast.
+Stable.
+Predictable.*

-*Fast.
-Stable. **Yours**.*
+---

 ## Overview
-- **ESPirit32** is an Operating System that prioritises stability and predictability over extra speed.
+**ESPirit32** is a bare-metal operating system for ESP32 handhelds that prioritizes low-level stability, predictability, and developer quality of life.

+---

-## Why choose us?
+## Why ESPirit32?
-- **Workflow > Overclock**: We optimize for the developer's time, not just CPU cycles.
-- **Real OS, Not a Menu**: If you have to write your own screen drivers for every app, it’s just a launcher.
-  Espirit32 provides the hardware abstraction so you can focus on the logic.
+* **Real OS, Not a Menu:** Stop re-writing display drivers for every project.
+ESPirit32 handles hardware abstraction so you can focus entirely on game logic.
-- **True Portability**: If you have to recompile your app for every chip variation, it's just a binary loader.
-Espirit32 apps are built for the platform, not the pinout.
+* **True Portability:** Apps are built for the platform, not the pinout.
+Write your code once, run it across supported configurations without modifying pin definitions.
-- **Sandboxing as a Feature**: We turned a security "limitation" into a stability powerhouse.
+* **Workflow > Overclock:** Designed to optimize developer time without sacrificing raw hardware performance.
+* **Sandboxed & Stable:** Hardware limitations are turned into a stability powerhouse—no rogue memory leaks taking down the kernel.

+---

-## The vision:
+## The Vision
-- **Break the Ceiling**: Arduino is easy but fragile.
-ESP-IDF is powerful but a nightmare to learn.
-Espirit32 is the bridge - the simplicity of Arduino with the professional power of a managed system.
+* **Bridge the Gap:** Arduino is approachable but fragile; raw ESP-IDF is powerful but steep.
+ESPirit32 combines the simplicity of high-level sandboxing with raw embedded performance.
-- **The "Dark Side" is Handled**: We dealt with the DMA, the SPI timing, and the memory defragmentation.
+* **The "Dark Side" is Handled:** We deal with SPI DMA pipelines, display transaction batching, PSRAM memory defragmentation, and hardware RNG so you don't have to.
-- **Build it.
+* **Build it.
 Run it.
 It just works.**

+---

+## Technical Highlights
+* **High-Speed Display Engine:** Customized write-pipeline capable of sub-20ms frame flushes* over a shared SPI bus—saturating the display bus at maximum wire speed.
+* **Micro-Console Focus:** Designed primarily for display-based applications and games. *(Support for general-purpose GPIO hardware controls like external motors/LEDs will arrive in future updates).*

+---

+## Compatibility & Status
+> **ALPHA NOTICE:** ESPirit32 aims to run the exact same binary across a broad range of hardware.
+Currently in **ALPHA**, supported board configurations are limited.
+>
+> Check out [tutorials/hardware](tutorials/hardware) for supported pinouts and setup guides.

+---

 ## License
-The BIOS is licensed under the GNU General Public License v3.0 (GPLv3).
-See [LICENSE](LICENSE) for the full text.
+The ESPirit32 BIOS is licensed under the **GNU General Public License v3.0 (GPLv3)**.
+See [LICENSE](LICENSE) for details.

 ### Special Exception
-Applications and games using the BIOS through its public API are not considered derivative works and may be licensed independently.
+Applications, games, and libraries linking to the BIOS strictly via its public API (`bios_api_t`) are **not** considered derivative works and may be licensed independently under any license (open or proprietary).

+---

-## Disclaimer
+## Disclaimers
-The authors provide this BIOS and examples "as-is".
+*50 FPS (20ms frame flush) is fully possible and achievable, however it is not the default display driver speed mode.

-We do not manufacture, endorse, or support any devices.
+Provided "as-is" without warranty.
+The maintainers do not manufacture or officially endorse specific hardware devices.
-Any device or application built with this BIOS is the responsibility of its creator.

-## Other stuff
-Espirit is a platform designed for games/apps in a way, that use the screen as an output.
-Addition of physical outputs(such as LEDs, motors, general pin output mode) will be added in future, and is not the main design of this platform / OS.
-(this OS is for a console-type thing)

-### Compatibility Notice
-Espirit's goal is to make same code to run on as much devices as possible, but for now:
-This project currently is in **ALPHA** state, hardware it can run on is limited to barely something.
-All hardware / Devices stuf is located at [tutorials/hardware](tutorials/hardware)

-(Partially made with ai, see [AI excuse](AI%20excuse.md))
+*(Partially written with AI assistance - see [AI_excuse.md](AI%20excuse.md))*